ecthros/102/README.md

 This guide details how to set up logging from your host to Google Drive.
+Your group has to do this so that we can periodically grade your logs.
+It may take up to 15 minutes to complete (sorry).

 	Note: Commands in this format should be run in the terminal on your OpenVZ Host.